logic-and-applications/rocq-lna/library/README.md

 # LnA Library

 This library is created for the Radboud University Computing Science course 'Logic and Applications'.
-It is based on two coq files called `BenB.v` and `BenB2.v`, which were created for a an older version of coq and no longer compile.
+The [`LnA.v`](https://github.com/logic-and-applications/rocq-lna/blob/main/library/LnA.v) file is based on coq files called `BenB.v`, `BenB2.v`, which were created for a an older version of coq and no longer compile.
+The additional Kripke-files still work and did not need to be changed.

 ## Making Changes for Maintainers

 For maintainers of this project it is important to know a few things:

-1. The two methods of installing the LnA package
+1. The two methods of installing the LnA package.
-2. How the library is tested
+2. How the library is tested.

 ### `opam` as Installation Method